michaeljclark/queue_atomic/README.md

        and writes 2 atomics: version_counter and offset_pack
 - front, back and version are packed into offset_pack
 - version is used for conflict detection during ordered writes
-- NOTE: suffers cache line contention from concurrent push and pop
+- NOTE: suffers cache line contention with concurrent push and pop
 - NOTE: limited to 8388608 items
 ````
 queue_atomic_v1::is_lock_free  = 1